 OTHER TIDBITS for the Favero ASSIOMA Review

 - Elliptical chainrings/ovals/Q-rings affect power readings by 2-4% (Source: Favero).
-If accuracy is your thing (ass opposed to consistency) then this makes the ASSIOMA fairly INaccurate
+If accuracy is your thing (as opposed to consistency) then this makes the ASSIOMA fairly INaccurate

-- Favero are planning a firmware update in 2017 to better accommodate oval/elliptical chainrings (Source: Favero)
+- Favero is planning a firmware update in 2017 to better accommodate oval/elliptical chainrings (Source: Favero)